nicolaslopezj/searchable/README.md

 }
 ```

-Now you can search your model in a very simple way
+Now you can search your model.

 ```php
 // Simple search